atsanna/codeigniter-relations/docs/basic_usage.md

 This library works with both entities and simple arrays or objects.
 If your models use `'array'` or `'object'` as the return type, you can still use the `with()` method for eager loading relations.
 This prevents N+1 queries and works with all relation types.

-However, features like lazy loading, writing relations through entities, and Active Record methods require entity classes with the `HasLazyRelations` trait.
+However, features like lazy loading, writing relations through entities, and Entity Model Integration methods require entity classes with the `HasLazyRelations` trait.
 For the full feature set, using custom entities is recommended.

 ### Eager loading